Skip to main content

 As you work through your own unique selection process, keep the following points in mind:

-- What outcomes are important?
+• What outcomes are important?
 Review the capabilities you want to gain or improve, and how you will measure success.
 For example, you may want to reduce administrative demands on your in-house HR staff or put new HR support structures in place that are scalable to accommodate future growth.
-You could compare service providers forever, but you could waste a lot of valuable time if you aren’t thinking about the outcomes you want to achieve.
+Being clear on your desired outcomes upfront will help you avoid wasting time on providers that aren't a solid fit.

 Remember every business is different — don’t assume that a PEO company will work for your organization just because it's popular.
 If you're really having a difficult time figuring out the best fit for your needs, you could also enlist the help of a PEO broker to help you analyze all the options in detail.